gabrielrsp/gabrielrsp/README.md

 I'm Currently focused on the Stack ReactJS and Node.js to develop applications with the best performance, creating great user experiences, and most important, keeping things easy for users.

-these are some of my published projects
+These are some of my published projects

 www.appmyshelf.com - Application for collection of books, notes, quotes and storage of files from Kindle ebooks.